Some Error Analysis for the Quantum Phase Estimation Algorithms: Random Unitary Approximations

 \section{Random Unitary Approximations}

 Another interesting framework in Hamiltonian simulations is to approximate the unitary operator by a random sampling.
-An implementation of this algorithm, known as the QDRIFT method \cite{campbell2019random}, can be described as follows.
-First we construct a discrete probability,
+An implementation of this algorithm, known as the QDRIFT method \cite{campbell2019random,ouyang2020compilation}, can be described as follows.
+First we construct a discrete probability for sampling individual Hamiltonian terms,

-Then, for each step of the approximation, one picks a Hamiltonian term $h_\ell$ with probability $p_\ell$, and let $V_j= \exp(i\tau h_\ell/p_\ell). $ Notice that the index $\ell$ is random.
+Then, for each step of the approximation, one picks a Hamiltonian term $h_\ell$ with probability $p_\ell$, and let $W_j= \exp(i\tau h_\ell/p_\ell). $ Notice that the index $\ell$ is random.
 The result of repeating this approximation $r$ times is a product form, given by,

-By using a Taylor expansion, Campbell \cite{campbell2019random} showed that on average, this approximation is consistent.
-The most appealing aspect of QDRIFT is that at each step, only {\it one} Hamiltonian term needs to be implemented.
+By using a Taylor expansion, Campbell \cite{campbell2019random} showed that on average, this approximation is consistent, {in the sense that the one step error is at most $\mathcal{O}(\tau^2)$ \cite{deuflhard2002scientific}.} The most appealing aspect of this type of methods is that at each step, only {\it one} Hamiltonian term needs to be implemented.
 On the other hand, it is also possible to draw several Hamiltonian terms at each step, or treat some dominant terms always in a deterministic manner.
 These generalizations can improve the statistical accuracy by reducing the variance \cite{jin2021partially}.

-To abstract away the specific details of the sampling methods, we simply consider a formalism where $\{V_\gamma\}_{\gamma \ge 0}$ are random, matrix-valued variables.
+To abstract out the specific details of the sampling methods, we simply consider a formalism where $\{W_\gamma\}_{\gamma \ge 0}$ are random, matrix-valued variables.
 In addition, they are independent and identically distributed (i.i.d.) unitary matrices.